dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 - We looked into what is CNN and what are convolution operators and different operators
 - How convolution operator performs on 3d image and its output
-- What are kernels, padding and strides in convolution filters
+- What are kernels, padding and strides in convolution filters and the formula to calculate output dimension of any layer
 - Different layers in ConvNet i.e. ReLu, Pool (Maxpooling, AveragePooling), FC (fully connected or dense layers)
 - Typical architecture of ConvNets
 - Background story related to field of deep learning